 As for the fat in avocados, it is healthy, monounsaturated fat that is good for the heart and won’t raise cholesterol.
 In fact, avocado oil can reduce cholesterol and increase the ratio of HDL (“good”) cholesterol to LDL (“bad”) cholesterol.
 Avocados also are a good source of fiber.
 And they provide glutathione (an antioxidant) and folate.

-One of the phytochemicals in this tropical fruit – beta-sitosterol – can help prevent cholesterol from being absorbed from the digestive tract (although there’s no proof yet that it lowers the risk of coronary heart disease).
-For a number of years, beta-sitosterol has been added to some margarines to help lower cholesterol levels.
+Another potential health bonus: beta-sitosterol, one of the phytochemicals in avocados can help prevent cholesterol from being absorbed from the digestive tract (although there’s no proof yet that it lowers the risk of coronary heart disease).
+The only nutritional downside to avocados is their high calorie content – about 300 for a whole one.

 For those of you who aren’t familiar with avocados, here are some buying and preparation hints:

 - To cut an avocado, slice it lengthwise around the seed and rotate the halves to separate.
 Lift the seed out with a spoon and then peel the fruit with a knife (or your fingers) – or just scoop out the flesh with a spoon.
+Discard any brown areas.